 claude-code-mcp

-You need to configure the environment variables using one of these methods:
+You must configure the environment variables using one of these methods:

-Add the following to your MCP Host application settings:
+Add this to your MCP Host application settings:

 "claude-code-server": {